EAZA Ex-situ Programme: Gorilla (Gorilla gorilla gorilla)

 The Gorilla EEP is one of the most intensively managed and oldest breeding programmes in European zoos.
 The Gorilla EEP was started in 1987 and was run by the Frankfurt Zoological Garden, who continue to maintain the Gorilla Studbook.
 In the past decade, some major improvements have been achieved in the management of the EEP for the western lowland gorilla Gorilla gorilla gorilla.
 Neonatal mortality and hand‐rearing rates have decreased; transfers in most cases proved to be successful: almost all gorillas were integrated into their new groups and most animals introduced to a breeding group had their first offspring within two years.
 The results show that the current management approach is successful, and that the population is sustainable and has good genetic health.

 Challenges

 The largest problem encountered in the functioning of the EEP is undoubtedly the actual execution of breeding management recommendations: it is often difficult to develop policies applicable to an entire group of zoos (varying from 10 to well over 50 depending on the species programme) when these are spread throughout several countries with different languages and laws, and with dissimilar political and economic backgrounds.
 Just the incongruencies in laws can sometimes make exchange of specimens for breeding purposes by two closely situated zoos a formidable task if a border happens to lie between them.
 Yet successes have been achieved: the growth of the EEP has been considerable since its initiation in 1985.

-Countries participating in the EEP
+EEP Participation

-As of 2022, (insert number here) EAZA and non-EAZA/WAZA and non-WAZA countries participate in the EEP program, including:
+EAZA has more than 400 member institutions in 47 countries throughout Europe, Western Asia and beyond.
+EAZA currently manages EEPs for over 500 different species.
+More than 300 EAZA members were participating in EEP programmes in 2021.